U.S. History Lesson Plans and Resources

 Progressive Era Lesson Plans

-A secondary lesson plan from the National Women's History Museum.
+A lesson plan from the Stanford History Education Group.

 The Muckrakers and the Progressive Era